What is a JSA (or JHA)?

 OSHA regulations do not specifically mention the term Job Safety Analysis or Job Hazard Analysis.
-However several components of the OSHA regulations require a hazard assessment (See this article for more detail on specific wording of hazard assessment in OSHA regulations ).
+However, several components of the OSHA regulations require a hazard assessment.
+(See this article for more detail on the specific wording of hazard assessments in OSHA regulations ).
 In addition, OSHA strongly recommends and encourages the use of JSAs and JHAs as evidenced by the training materials developed by OSHA.
-For example, see OSHA's Job Hazard Analysis handbook as well as this Job Safety Analysis etool developed by OSHA for the Oil and Gas Industry.
+For example, see OSHA's Job Hazard Analysis handbook, as well as this Job Safety Analysis etool developed by OSHA for the Oil and Gas Industry.

 What does a JSA Template look like?

 There are many different examples of JSA Templates.
 Most JSA Templates include the following:

 - The job and associated tasks or steps that make up the job;